 3. Waveform changes on the ventilator

 Learning basic waveforms and their meaning will benefit you and your work in the field.
-Specifically, understanding pressure-volume loops and what these look like on your ventilators is very helpful.
+Specifically, understanding pressure-volume loops and what these look like on your ventilators is extremely helpful.

 An over-distension of this type of loop is the classic “duck bill” appearance and indicates a large increase in pressure without an increase in tidal volume.
 In other words, the ventilator is working harder to push the air into your patient’s lungs without achieving the volume needed.

 What may be causing this pressure?
 You guessed it—secretions, obstructions, or anatomical changes to the patient’s airway.
-Monitoring the patient’s waveforms on the ventilator will clue you in to whether or not the patient may need suctioning.
+Monitoring the patient’s waveforms on the ventilator gives you a clue that the patient may need suctioning.

 4. Agitation or “bucking the ventilator”

-You know what we are talking about here—alarms are sounding, the patient looks uncomfortable and is asynchronous with the ventilator.
-This patient may very well need deep sedation or a neuromuscular blockade agent in order to achieve adequate ventilation.
+You know what we are talking about here – alarms are sounding, the patient looks uncomfortable, and is asynchronous with the ventilator.
+This patient may very well need deep sedation or a neuromuscular blockade agent to achieve adequate ventilation.

 Remember that patient you were transporting?
 He may have needed deep sedation or even a neuromuscular blocking agent to improve his synchronicity with the ventilator.
 But perhaps a deeper dive into your respiratory assessment would have revealed that he needed tracheal suctioning more than he needed sedation.